Resignation Acceptance Letter and Email Examples for Employers

 What is a resignation acceptance letter?
 Toggle answer

 A resignation acceptance letter is an employer’s written confirmation that an employee’s resignation has been received and accepted.
-It usually confirms the resignation date, final working day, notice period, handover process, HR contact and final administrative steps.
+It typically confirms the resignation date, final working day, notice period, handover process, HR contact and final administrative steps.

 Does an employer have to accept a resignation?
 Toggle answer